chaos-indivisvm/handbook/docs/index.md

 - You must be wearing boots.
 Leg modifications must be approved by an Overlord.
 - The Sororitas Armor by Heretech is allowed to be worn by female avatars, provided that an acceptable color is used.
 ( Direct link to this armor - https://marketplace.secondlife.com/stor ... ?id=161060)
--Though we'd much prefer you use the Female Vraksian Armor.
+-Though we'd much prefer you use the Female Crimson Legion Armor.
 (NO SPONGE!)

 Your Uniform is to be worn at all times whilst on duty.
+IF YOU ARE ON AN SLMC SIM, YOU ARE ON-DUTY.
 Misrepresentation of Chaos through your laxness is not acceptable.
 Furry avatars are NEVER allowed.
-He who allows the furry to live shares the guilt of it's existence.
+He who allows the furry to live shares the guilt of its existence.

 If you think your modification is extreme enough to warrant a second opinion, you probably have to ask an Overlord for approval.